gitamineHM/optimizeroute/README.md

 **Dev Environnement**

--Node Js
+- Node Js
--Atom Editor
+- Atom Editor
--Code Linting : JsLint pluging for atom
+- Code Linting : JsLint pluging for atom

 **Testing Environnement**

 I have set up Environnement for TDD : test driven developpement

--PostMan : to help build and test Restful API
+- PostMan : to help build and test Restful API
--nodemon : Nodejs server auto-reload  and watching file changes -mocha,chai,chaiHttp : testing API and functions -istambul : testing coverage
+- nodemon : Nodejs server auto-reload  and watching file changes
+- Mocha,chai,chaiHttp : testing API and functions
+- istambul : testing coverage

 To test developement => do npm test

 **List of steps**

-  _ Endpoint that takes a list of tasks and their locations and return optimal schedule minimizing driving timeout
+    - Endpoint that takes a list of tasks and their locations and return optimal schedule minimizing driving timeout
-    _ Take list of location and get optimal road minimizing time using google Directions API [ DRIVING , OPTIMIZE ] _ Since the travel is optimal and trafic is not taken into account, we could just add tasks duration.
+    - Take list of location and get optimal road minimizing time using google Directions API [ DRIVING , OPTIMIZE ]
+    - Since the travel is optimal and trafic is not taken into account, we could just add tasks duration.

 **Optimisation**

-  _ In order to get google Direction API optimise and recognize waypoint, it should take STOPs location not just any location
+    - In order to get google Direction API optimise and recognize waypoint, it should take STOPs location not just any location
-    => use ROAD API to convert location to nearest road location _ For the tests, I've used location waypoints.
+    => use ROAD API to convert location to nearest road location
+    - For the tests, I've used location waypoints.
-    _ Google Directions API return as result nearest road location to waypoints.
+    - Google Directions API return as result nearest road location to waypoints.